 There are a handful of freemium photo editing and design web apps out there that all have broadly similar features.
 Based on my testing, Pixlr has the best AI offerings.
 And even without them, it's a handy, easy-to-use, and reliable image editor worth checking out.

-If you liked the former design-focused Pixlr X, it's been rebranded as Pixlr Designer.
-The Photoshop-like Pixlr E is still available, as are the AI-powered Remove bg and the bulk editing Batch Editor.
-You can swap between them as you need, and they're all useful in their own way.
+Then there are Pixlr's other tools.
+There's the design-focused Pixlr Designer, the Photoshop-like Pixlr E, the AI-powered Remove bg, and the bulk editing Batch Editor.
+You can swap between them as you need, and they're all useful in their own way.Â

 But the biggest thing Pixlr has going for it is the price.
 It's one of the cheapest AI photo editor apps out there, and you can use a limited version of most AI features on the free plan.